denismo/aws-iam-ldap-bridge/INSTALL.md

     You should get a list of your IAM accounts.

 > *Note:* it is up to you to configure the PAM LDAP or similar authentication mechanism.
 You can use this guide for configuration <http://wiki.debian.org/LDAP/PAM/>.
 Pick the `libnss-ldapd`/`libpam-ldapd` option as I found it to work the best with ApacheDS (on Ubuntu).
-You'll also need to modify /etc/ssh/sshd_config by commenting out the line of `#PasswordAuthentication no`.
+You'll also need to :

+- modify /etc/ssh/sshd_config by commenting out the line of `#PasswordAuthentication no`.
+- modify /etc/pam.d/common-session by adding this line somewhere close to the end: `session     required      pam_mkhomedir.so skel=/etc/skel umask=0022`

 After successful configuration of LDAP and NSLCD you should be able to see the users and groups using `getent passwd` and `getent group`
 If that works, you should now be able to login using the username of one of your IAM accounts, and using the secret key as the password.